What Worlds Make Stories

 + Three-screen video installation

 What Worlds Make Stories aims to disentangle the hidden violence within our human mythologies by looking at the changing myth of the unicorn from monster to commodity.
-The dialogue between the two monsters touches upon elements of pop culture, art history, and the different forms of knowledge that are prevalent within Western discourse at this moment.
-The script invites us to explore the parallels between the domestication of the unicorn, as depicted on the famous unicorn tapestries, and our relationship with the planet.
+The dialogue between the two monsters touches upon elements of pop culture, art history, and the different forms of knowledge that are prevalent within contemporary Western discourse.
+The script invites us to explore the parallels between the domestication of the unicorn, as depicted on the famous unicorn tapestries, and our relationship to our surroundings.

 2023